Application Information FAQ

 For the summer session Upper division students should apply in October of the fall semester.

-**First year students may not apply until December 1 of the fall semester.
+First year students may not apply for a summer externship until December 1 of the fall semester.

 2. What does an application look like?